Apollo: Youth in Medicine

-Apollo was founded on the idea that high school students interested in the medical field needed an outlet to help connect them to possible opportunities present in the community such as, more specifically, shadowing physicians and surgeons.
-Today, Apollo has expanded its horizons to offering a more wholesome and educational experience to students who desire to dig deeper into medicine with physician mentors, access to medical seminars, and cadaver dissections.
+Apollo was founded on the idea that high school students interested in the medical field need an outlet to connect them to opportunities present in the medical community such as the shadowing of local physicians of all specialties.
+Today, Apollo has expanded its horizons to offer a more wholesome and educational experience to students who desire to dig deeper into medicine with physician mentors, access to medical seminars, and other unique experiences.

-- Students attend a fall or spring education sessions (for new incoming students) that cover specific topics such as: different specialties in medicine, the academic pathway to becoming a doctor, the Delaware Institute of Medical Educational Research (DIMER) program, and HIPAA.
+- New students from a multitude of high schools attend a fall or spring education session that cover specific topics such as different specialties in medicine, the academic pathway to becoming a doctor, the Delaware Institute of Medical Educational Research (DIMER) program, and HIPAA.

 - Each student reviews the Apollo Volunteer manual and then completes and attests to HIPAA training prior their shadowing.

 - Apollo offers many shadowing spots across various specialties to students across several months during their junior and senior years.

 - Apollo serves as a liaison to gain our students access to local medical seminars.
 Examples include the Delaware Orthopaedic Symposium in late October.

 - Apollo students also have access to unique Apollo-exclusive special events, some of which are detailed below.

 Due to COVID-19 restrictions, we were unable to facilitate a traditional shadowing experience for Apollo students in the summer of 2020.
 Instead, we committed to offering students a unique 4-week summer seminar, with exclusive talks and live activities from physicians and other trained medical professionals.
 Activities included:

 - “Epidemiology: So there’s a Pandemic, now what?” with Dr. Mia Papas

 - “Mental Health Matters: Calming the Chaotic Mind During a Pandemic” with Dr. Shakesha Clark